Steinberg symbols and reciprocity sheaves: Introduction

 \begin{theorem}[see Theorem \ref{main}] Let $F$ be a reciprocity sheaf.
 Let $\varphi$ be a bounded $(r,s)$-symbol for $F$.
 Then it satisfies (ST1).
 If $\ch(k)\neq 2$, then it also satisfies (ST2) and

 \end{theorem}

 Our proof consists of two steps.
 First we prove that an $(r,s)$-symbol for $F$ uniquely extends to a morphism from a certain Suslin homology sheaf to $F$.
 Then we study this Suslin homology sheaf to deduce the Steinberg-type relations.
 The key for the first step is the theory of unramified sheaves developed by Morel \cite{Mor} and the purity theorem for reciprocity sheaves due to Saito \cite{Sai20}.
-We also prove in the first step that an $(r,s)$-symbol is bounded if and only if it satisfies the Weil reciprocity; speaking slogan, we have
+We also prove in this step that an $(r,s)$-symbol is bounded if and only if it satisfies the Weil reciprocity; speaking slogan, we have

 For the second step, we use the computation of the relevant Suslin homology sheaves in \cite{RSY}.
 This suffices for (ST1) and (ST3), but not for (ST2) since their result is only available in the case $\ch(k)\not\in \{2,3,5\}$.
 In this paper we improve their method to include the case $\ch(k)\in \{3,5\}$.
 Our idea for proving (ST2) is to use the blow-up technique of Hu-Kriz \cite{HK01} which was originally used to prove (ST1) in the stable $\Abb^1$-homotopy category.
-To do this, we need to study the behavior of a reciprocity sheaf (or, more generally, an object of $\CIrec$) under a blow-up.
+To do this, we need to study the behavior of a reciprocity sheaf (or, more generally, a semipure cube-invariant sheaf with $M$-reciprocity (see \ref{def:CIrec})) under a blow-up.
 This can be done employing a result called ``logarithmic blow-up invariance'' which was recently proved by Saito \cite{Sai}.

+We close this introduction with a brief discussion on related works.
+Let $G_1,\dots,G_r$ be $\mathbb{A}^1$-invariant sheaves over $k$ and $F$ be a reciprocity sheaf over $k$.
+Then our result (Theorem \ref{bounded_Weil}) implies that symbols of the form

+correspond to morphisms of sheaves $h_0^{\mathbb{A}^1,\Nis}(\bigotimes_i G_i)\to F$, where $h_0^{\mathbb{A}^1,\Nis}$ denotes the Suslin homology sheaf.
+Kahn-Yamazaki \cite{KY} showed that the source of this morphism is isomorphic to the sheaf of Somekawa's $K$-groups $K({-},G_1,\dots,G_r)$, which is defined in \cite{Somekawa} in the case where $G_1,\dots,G_r$ are semiabelian varieties and \cite{KY} in general.
+Therefore, our result provides an interpretation of Somekawa's $K$-groups in terms of symbols valued in reciprocity sheaves.